Tomorrow's Child (film)

 Tomorrow's Child is an Australian television film, or rather a live one-off television play, which aired in 1957 on ABC.
 Directed by Raymond Menmuir, it is notable as an early example of Australian television comedy and was Australia's first live hour long drama.
+It was set in the future, making it technically Australia's first science fiction drama.

 Synopsis

 Promoted as A satirical comedy of the future, it was set in a fictional police state.